 Born June 18, 1987, Birmingham

-Major teams England, Cape Town Blitz, Chennai Super Kings, Duronto Rajshahi, England A, England Development Programme Under-19s, England Lions, England Performance Programme, England Under-19s, Marylebone Cricket Club, Marylebone Cricket Club, Matabeleland Tuskers, Moors Sports Club, Royal Challengers Bangalore, Team Abu Dhabi, Team Moeen, Team Stokes, Warwickshire, Warwickshire 2nd XI, Worcestershire, Worcestershire 2nd XI
+Major teams England, Cape Town Blitz, Chennai Super Kings, Duronto Rajshahi, England A, England Development Programme Under-19s, England Lions, England Performance Programme, England Under-19s, Marylebone Cricket Club, Marylebone Cricket Club, Matabeleland Tuskers, Moors Sports Club, Multan Sultans, Rajshahi Kings, Royal Challengers Bangalore, Team Abu Dhabi, Team Moeen, Team Stokes, Warwickshire, Warwickshire 2nd XI, Worcestershire, Worcestershire 2nd XI

 Playing role Batting allrounder

 Bowling style Right-arm offbreak

 Education Moseley School